miabrahams/ComfyUI-WebAutomation/README.md

 ## Data & Builds
 Diff exports land in `data/diffs/`, remap presets in `data/remaps/`, and evaluation assets under `data/evals/`.
 Regenerate frontend assets with `make build` (or `npm run build` inside `web/`) whenever you change TypeScript, then reload your ComfyUI tab or rerun `make dev` to pick up the compiled bundle.

+## Testing
+- Run `make test` to execute the Python API checks (pytest) and the frontend unit tests (Vitest).
+- Install Python dev dependencies with `pip install pytest multidict` if they are not already available in your environment.
+- The frontend tests rely on the existing `npm install` step under `web/`; re-run it after adding new dependencies.